-Turkey is phenomenal - from the bustling streets of Istanbul to the ancient city Ephesus to the crystal waters surrounding the southwestern coast.
-This itinerary is nearly bursting at the seams, but it will definitely help you maximize your 10 days in Turkey.
-Here's a map to get your bearings.
+Turkey is phenomenal – from the bustling streets of Istanbul to the ancient city Ephesus to the crystal waters surrounding the southwestern coast.
+This itinerary is nearly bursting at the seams, but it will definitely help you maximize every minute of your trip.
+Join us for your Turkey Itinerary 10 days!

 Start in Istanbul (Days 1-2)

 Take a stroll through the Grand Bazaar, visit Hagia Sophia and Sultanahmet, and experience a public bath at a local Hamam.
 Istanbul is a wonder of things to see and experience.
 It’s a breeze to get around (either on foot, cab, or public transportation).
 You could easily spend months here.
 Be sure to bring clothing that covers your shoulders and knees if you intend to visit a mosque.